 Quotes in ShipEngine are as accurate as possible when requested, but discrepancies in the rate selection, weight, size, or other variables of your shipment may change the final fee sent by the carrier.

 After UPS and FedEx deliver a package, there can be changes to your invoice for the following reasons:

-The quote was for a commercial address, but the driver determined it was a residential address.
-Learn more
+The quote was for delivery to a commercial address, but the driver determined it was a residential address.

 The order weight on the label was different from the weight the driver recorded.

 You chose "Daily Pickup" as the rate type but then dropped it off at the customer counter.